Robert H. Milroy: Civil War

-Just before Abraham Lincoln was inaugurated, Milroy recruited a company for the 9th Indiana Militia with men living around Rensselaer and was appointed its captain soon after Fort Sumter, but on April 27, 1861, he was appointed to the Federal service as colonel of the 9th Indiana Infantry.
-He took part in the western Virginia campaign under Maj.
-Gen. George B. McClellan and was promoted to brigadier general on September 3, 1861.
-He commanded the Cheat Mountain District of the Mountain Department and served as a brigade commander in the Mountain Department during Stonewall Jackson's Valley Campaign of 1862.
-Milroy commanded another brigade in Maj.
-Gen. John Pope's Army of Virginia for the Second Battle of Bull Run.
-He was promoted to major general on March 10, 1863, to rank from November 29, 1862.
+Just before Abraham Lincoln was inaugurated, Milroy recruited a company for the 9th Indiana Militia with men living around Rensselaer and was appointed its captain soon after Fort Sumter.
+On April 27, 1861, he accepted a Federal appointment as colonel of the 9th Indiana Infantry.
+He fought in the western Virginia campaign under Maj.
+Gen. George B. McClellan.
+In July 1861, he participated in the Battle of Rich Mountain in Randolph County, one of the counties that disagreed with Virginia's secession and was attempting (ultimately successfully) to form the state of West Virginia.

+Promoted to brigadier general on September 3, 1861, Milroy commanded the Cheat Mountain District of the Mountain Department as a brigade commander under Gen. Robert Schenck.
+As 1862 began, Confederate Maj.Gen.
+Stonewall Jackson'had begun his Valley Campaign to distract Federal forces who were heading toward Richmond from the coast.

-On May 8-9, 1862, Milroy led Union forces in the Battle of McDowell against Maj.
+On May 9, 1862, although outnumbered when Confederate reinforcements under Brig.Gen.
+Edward Johnson arrived, Milroy led Union forces in the Battle of McDowell on the strategic Staunton and Parkersburg Turnpike against Gen. "Allegheny" Johnson and Maj.
 Gen. Thomas J. "Stonewall" Jackson.
-Milroy's "spoiling attack" surprised Jackson, seized the initiative, and inflicted heavier casualties, but did not drive the Confederates from their position.
+Milroy's "spoiling attack" surprised Jackson; he had seized the initiative, and inflicted heavier casualties, but did not drive the Confederates from their position by nightfall, when a strategic retreat was ordered.